-SAND Issue 16 author Laura Tansley (@laura_tans) is not afraid of putting her characters in awkward situations, whether they’re uncomfortably navigating saunas or breaking free from the confines of seat belts.
+SAND Issue 16 author Laura Tansley is not afraid of putting her characters in awkward situations, whether they’re uncomfortably navigating saunas or breaking free from the confines of seat belts.
 Neither is she afraid of honestly addressing a theme that is still under-discussed in literature: mental health.
 SAND Assistant Fiction Editor Ashley Moore had a chance to chat with Laura about writing and her approach to the representation of mental health issues in fiction.
-You can read Laura’s story “Treat Ourselves” in SAND Issue 16.
+You can read Laura’s story “Treat Ourselves” when SAND Issue 16 launches on 24 November.

 SAND: One of the things we love most about “Treat Ourselves” is how it deals thoughtfully and truthfully with the everyday experience of living with mental health issues.
 Can you tell us something about what inspired you to approach your characters Carly and Karen through the lens of anxiety?

 TANSLEY: I think it was words, really, and attempts to voice what can be difficult to articulate.
 I was also curious about how we sometimes use language perfunctorily, particularly in moments of crisis, and how despite the sense of meaningless that can arise from repetitious use of phrases, this language can also provide comfort.

 SAND: We were also really attracted to the story because it deals with mental health in a very human way, focusing on an unlikely friendship, touching on judgment in various forms, and never reverting to stereotypes.
 We found the authenticity and the warmth really refreshing.
 What were some of the strategies you used to achieve this effect?
 What were some of the challenges you faced writing the story?